domsav13/domsav13.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Graduated summa cum laude (B.S.) from GW with a major in Mechanical Engineering, concentration in Aerospace Engineering, and minor in Mathematics! 🎆:tada:
+Graduated summa cum laude from GW, earning the Bachelor of Science! 🎆:tada: